Articles in this section

 adaptive23.png

-For the fifth action, we want another ENTER key input.
-Select the small rectangle in the fifth tile so that it displays three dots, just like for the first action:
+For the fifth action, assign another ENTER key input.
+Select the fifth tile by clicking inside the small rectangle until it displays three dots:

 adaptive24.png